MohamedHashish42/.NET-Microservices/README.md

 </h2>

-## Why This Repository Is HelpFul
+## Why is this Repository useful if you are watching this course or intend to watch it?

 - Each section of the course corresponds to a commit in this repository.
 This way, you can easily navigate through the different stages of the course and see the progression of the project.

-- You have file that contains Commands Used In Each Section of the cource
+- You have a file that contains Commands Used In Each Section of the course
   [file Link](./RelatedDocuments/CommandsUsedInEachSection.md)

-- Also you have file that contains How to run the project
+- Also you have a file that contains How to run the project
  [file Link](./RelatedDocuments/HowToRunTheProject.md)

 - Postman collection of all endpoints used in the course